ros-controls/gz_ros2_control/README.md

 There are some examples in the `ignition_ros2_control_demos` package.
 These examples allow to launch a cart in a 30 meter rail.

-You can run some of the configuration running the following commands:
+You can run some of the example configurations by running the following commands:

 ```bash
 ros2 launch ignition_ros2_control_demos cart_example_position.launch.py